kirandash/react/react-ecosystem/readme.md

 1. Create markTodoAsCompletedRequest thunk in thunks.js file
 2. Modify MARK_TODO_AS_COMPLETED in action and reducer to receive todo instead of text
 3. call markTodoAsCompletedRequest from TodoList.js file and send id from TodoListItem.js file.

+## 6. Selectors
+### 6.1 Why do we need selectors?
+1. Till now we have handled **separation of concerns** for the following:
+    - Component ---> Display Data
+    - Reducers ---> Manage State
+    - Thunks ---> Thunks
+2. Currently, we are mapping data from state directly to mapStateToProps.
+But what if we need to modify the data from state before assigning to mapStateToProps.
+3. **Selectors** gives us a place to put logic for combining, filtering, transforming storing data.
+4. If JSON data structure of state changes, we don't have to change the mapping in mapStateToProps for every component.
+All we have to do is just change the code in selectors.js file.

+### 6.2 Creating selector - getTodos and getTodosLoading
+1. Create src/todos/selectors.js file
+2. Add getTodos and getTodosLoading selectors in selectors.js
+3. Modify todos reducer with new todos structure: `{ isLoading: false, dat: {text: 'some text'}}`
+4. control isLoading prop with LOAD_TODOS_SUCCESS, IN_PROGRESS and FAILURE.
+Remove isLoading reducer from the app.
+5. **IMPORTANT:** The beauty of selectors is: now if structure of state changes, we don't have to change the mapping in mapStateToProps for every component.
+All we have to do is just change the code in selectors.js file.